-Chassis Intrusion

-Allows you to enable or disable the chassis intrusion feature.
-You can set this option to:

-- Clear Intrusion Warning Enabled by default if chassis intrusion is detected. - Disable - Fnable - On-Silent Enabled by default if chassis intrusion is detected.

-CPU XD Support

-Allows you to enable or disable he execute disable mode of the processor.
+Chassis Intrusion Allows you to enable or disable the chassis intrusion feature.
+You can set this option to: Clear Intrusion Warning - Enabled by default if chassis intrusion is detected.
+Disable Enable On-Silent - Enabled by default if chassis intrusion is detected.
+CPU XD Support Allows you to enable or disable he execute disable mode of the processor.
 This option is enabled by default.

-OROM Keyboard Access

-Allows you to determine whether you access the Option ROM Configuration screens via hotkeys during boot.
-Specifically, these settings are capable of preventing access to Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL+P/F12)

-- Enable User may enter OROM configuration screens via the hotkey. - One-Time Enable User may enter OROM configuration screens via the hotkeys on next boot only.
-After next boot, the setting will revert to disabled. - Disable User may not enter OROM configuration screens via the hotkey.
+OROM Keyboard Access Allows you to determine whether you access the Option ROM Configuration screens via hotkeys during boot.
+Specifically, these settings are capable of preventing access to Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL +P/F12) • Enable - User may enter OROM configuration screens via the hotkey.
+One-Time Enable - User may enter OROM configuration screens via the hotkeys on next boot only.
+After next boot, the setting will revert to disabled.
+Disable - User may not enter OROM configuration screens via the hotkey.
 This option is set to Enable by default.

-Admin Setup Lockout

-Allows you to enable or disable the option to enter Setup when an Admin password is set.
+Admin Setup Lockout Allows you to enable or disable the option to enter Setup when an Admin password is set.
 This option is not set by default.
+Performance Multi Core Support This field specifies whether the process will have one or all cores enabled.
+The performance of some applications will improve with the additional cores.
+This option is enabled by default.
+Intel® SpeedStepTM Allows you to enable or disable the Intel SpeedStep mode of the processor.
+This option is enabled by default.
+C States Control Allows you to enable or disable the additional processor sleep states.
+This option is enabled by default.